iCARER Communication Awareness Session

 - Communicate effectively and confidently in difficult situations when emotions are running high and a person's well-being is at stake.

 - Offer support and guidance to families by demonstrating an alternative way of communicating.

 - Build therapeutic relationships with people experiencing dementia in your neighbourhood.

 What are the benefits to my community?

-- Helping to create compassionate dementia friendly neighbourhoods through the way we communicate with individuals experiencing dementia
+- Helping to create listening dementia friendly neighbourhoods through the way we communicate with individuals experiencing dementia

 - People who respond more positively to the individual’s emotions and needs